adarshadshetty/ShellScripting/s3_event_triggering/readme.md

-## S3 EVENT TRIGGERING IS USED BY NETFLIX
+## AWS S3 EVENT TRIGGERING IS USED BY NETFLIX , Airbnb, Expedia
 NOTE: REPLACE YOUR AWS ACCOUNT ID IN THE LAMBDA FUNCTION CODE.

 AWS S3 Event triggering is a very popular project used by top companies in the Industry.